Sanctuary full of people as seen from the balcony

 Our Sunday morning worship honors many sacred traditions, sources of wisdom, and voices with uplifting music, inspirational reflections, guided meditation, and community rituals.
 Through music, word, story, and silence, we gather to consider truth from a variety of voices and perspectives.
 Seasonal and cultural celebrations mark the passages of the years and our lives together.
 Our worship services offer connection and community, a place to nurture your spirit and work to heal the world!

-February’s theme: “The Practice of Inclusion”
+May’s theme: “The Practice of Imagination”

 During the months of September - June, Cedar Lane has a monthly worship theme as determined by our Soul Circles programming.
 Over 150 Unitarian Universalist congregations participate in this program.
 Sunday worship services and monthly Soul Circle discussion group materials center on that month's theme as a way to provide a more intentional and rooted connection to these important themes.
 Join us and share community in person at Cedar Lane or watch this week's service live on YouTube here with our online community.

-Sunday, February 2, 2025
+Sunday, May 4, 2025

-Sunday, February 9, 2025
+Sunday, May 11, 2025

-With Rev. Bill Sinkford
+With Rev. Karen Gustafson

-Sunday, February 16, 2025
+Sunday, May 18, 2025

-Sunday, February 23, 2025
+Sunday, May 25, 2025

-With Rev. Dayna Edwards
+With Rev. Heather Janules

 All services are at 10:30AM eastern.
 Join us!